★★★★★ 5.0 (60 Reviews)

 Why Waterproofing Makes or Breaks a Conversion

 Shower leaks are the single most common — and most expensive — result of a poorly done tub-to-shower conversion.
 Water migrates through grout lines.
 It seeps past improperly sealed seams.
-It travels horizontally inside walls and floors for months before you see a single sign of damage on the surface.
+It travels horizontally inside walls and floors for months before you see any sign of damage.
 By the time a leak becomes visible, the subfloor, wall studs, and sometimes the ceiling below are already compromised.

 TJC never skips or shortcuts the waterproofing stage.
-We use a complete multi-layer system on every conversion, and we flood-test the pan before a single tile is set.
+We use a complete multi-layer system on every conversion.

 1